Arronk/My-Coding-Journey/LogR3.md

 I find some of these intermediate algos are significantly harder then the others.
 Stuck again tonight trying to do something that should probably be simple, looping over a variable amount of nested arrays and return the elements inside them.

+## Day 2: 01/11/2018

+### Progress: Got cracking on Week 2 6.002x exercises

+Probabilities galore so far this week.
+Finding some questions quite tricky where they are asking for the smallest fraction calculations on some larger numbers.
+Hope to have week 2 finished nice and quickly so I can get back to FCC and cs50